Don’t hate us just yet.

 One of the highlights of 2016 was indeed visiting Israel.
-Abraham Hostels and Tours invited us to spend 10 days in this country and those were filled with unique experiences, awesome sights and delicious food.
+Abraham Hostels and Tours invited us to spend 10 days in this country and those were filled with unique experiences, awesome sights, and delicious food.

-We learnt a lot there too.
+We learned a lot there too.

-As we were already in the neighboring Israel, we crossed to West Bank and visited a few cities thanks to a one day tour offered graciously by our host, Abraham Tours.
+As we were already in neighboring Israel, we crossed to West Bank and visited a few cities thanks to a one day tour offered graciously by our host, Abraham Tours.

 People, that are already the big deal when you travel, were amazing and we can’t wait to continue exploring this region of the world.

 Finally, before leaving the Middle East, we had a chance of experiencing Amman, Jerash, Wadi Rum, and Petra.
 Four of Jordan’s most visited sites.
 Again, thanks to Abraham Tours!
 We will never forget the red city and desert!